This topic contains information on the following subjects:

 CSS accepts "Locate Only" requests from the following sources:

-1. Application for "Locate Only" services from the custodian of the child - A custodian can request services to locate a parent or putative father for the purpose of obtaining child support.
+1. Application for "Locate Only" services from the custodial parent (CP) of the child - A CP can request services to locate a parent or putative father for the purpose of obtaining child support.
 This request must include a completed Application For Child Support Services (DSS-4451), an Application Supplemental Data Sheet (DSS-4688) and any appropriate application fee.
-Information on the address, employment, or other identifying data that is obtained is given to the custodian, and the CSS case is closed.
+Information on the address, employment, or other identifying data that is obtained is given to the CP, and the CSS case is closed.
 If evidence of domestic violence or child abuse exists, CSS should not disclose information to the requesting party.
 In this instance, the court should determine whether it is safe for the requesting party to have that information.

 2. Referral from the Department of Social Services - DSS can make requests to locate a parent, putative father, or other relative of a child who is receiving child welfare or foster care services.